Danit-Shabtay/FlappyBall/README.md

 ﻿## Flappy Ball

 ### Background
-Computer game using Unity, based on flappy bird game. 🐤 Fly the ball as far as you can without hitting the pipe.
+Unity game for PC and Android, based on flappy bird game. 🐤 Fly the ball as far as you can without hitting the pipe.

 ---